prjctimg/huetiful/docs/assets/markdown/modules/converters.md

 ▸ **color2hex**(`color`): `string`

-Converts a wide range of color tokens which are color objects, and CSS named colors  (for example 'red'), numbers from 0 to 166,777,215 and arrays in the form of [string,number,number,number,numer?] the first element in the array being the mode color space and the fourth optional number element as the opacity value to hexadecimal.
+Converts a wide range of color tokens which are color objects, and CSS named colors  (for example 'red'), any `number` from 0 to 166,777,215 and arrays in the form of `[string,number,number,number,numer?]` the first element in the array being the mode color space and the fourth optional number element as the opacity value to hexadecimal.

 #### Parameters